 RM19: Developing young voices.
 Developing young people.

-RM19 is an alternative and exciting approach to music and performance for young people aged 11-25 who live, work or study in Thurrock.
+RM19 was an alternative and exciting approach to music and performance for young people aged 11-25 who live, work or study in Thurrock.

-The young people are firmly in the driving seat of this project which aims to develop their skills and confidence both artistically and in other areas of their lives.
-Group members create and select music, improvise and write music and drama, design concepts for costumes and scenery as well as working with group leaders to make decisions about the running of the group.
+The young people were firmly in the driving seat of this project which aims to develop their skills and confidence both artistically and in other areas of their lives.
+Group members created and selected music, improvised and wrote music and drama, designed concepts for costumes and scenery, and worked with group leaders to make decisions about the running of the group.

 - Work with other singers to create unique pieces of music and drama